aJay0422/5241-Final-Project/README.md

 trained an autoencoder to extract features from a single-digit image.
 Based on the image encoder and MNIST dataset, we trained a single-digit classifier.
 Then we use that classifier to predict digits from the double- digits image and do the sum operation by hand.
+Here is an example of how we trained the autoencoder and use it as a basic classifier to predict digits sum.

 ```python
 EPOCHS = 40